 Board of Directors

-In another life, Jeff worked as a producer in the spot world, producing commercials for nation brands including Land’s End, State Farm, and Honda.
+Jeff is President of Trailblazer Studios -an Emmy-winning media company that produces original content for cable networks, brands and film.
+Jeff oversees the daily operations of their four divisions: Entertainment, Production, Post, and Sound.
+Prior to Trailblazer Studios, Jeff produced commercials for nation brands including Land’s End, State Farm, and Honda.
 He also spent time producing for The CBS Morning Show and PBS.

 Matt is a CPA with over 30 years experience in public accounting, working closely with many non-profit organizations.
 He has served on several Boards, and brings valuable insight and knowledge to The Joel Fund.
 His wife Rebecca is also a CPA, and is currently serving on the Board of a large non-profit in the Chicago area.
 They have two children, one at Cal Poly in San Luis Obispo and one at UNC.
 Matt and Rebecca reside in Chapel Hill.

 After a unique childhood that included 5 sets of legal guardians, Dan knew the Military was the right path for him.
 He enlisted in the Navy at the age of 17 through the delayed entry program.
 In the Navy, Dan served on the FFG 27 USS M.S.
 Tisdale and the DDG 56 USS John Paul Jones.
 He separated from the USN as a Gunner’s Mate 2nd class in 1999.
 After separation, Dan started working in the Security/Access Control industry as a construction assistant and after over 17 years with the same company, he manages the installation and service for the company’s regional markets.
 Dan find’s time to keep in touch with his fellow Navy alums.
 Dan is excited to be involved in TJF and this is his first Board Member position of a charity.
 He is a husband and proud father of two boys, loves the Redskins and his country.